 Aim of the course

-The central question is: what information do I need from other professionals for my treatment, and what information do other professionals need from me for their treatment?
-One competency is central: the ability to prepare, conduct and evaluate multi disciplinary rounds.
-That should result in: 1. an interprofessional assessment or treatment plan; 2. a coherent referrals policy within the care chain.
+The central question of this course is: "what information do I need from other professionals for my treatment, and what information do other professionals need from me for their treatment?".
+The ability to prepare, conduct and evaluate multi-disciplinary rounds is a crucial competency in this course.
+It should result in 1) an interprofessional assessment or treatment plan; and 2) a coherent referral policy within the care chain.

 The preparatory assignments will take up to 60 hours.
 During the summer school there are lectures and workshops in the morning.
 These are done in multi professional groups and are moderated by a tutor.
 In the afternoon the students do their preparation for the next day (without a tutor).
-The assignments can be individually or done by a group, either mono or interprofessionally.
-Since we work in groups, no individual grades are given.
+The assignments can be done individually or by a group, either mono or interprofessionally.

 To guarantee the interprofessional aspect of the course we will make a selection out of all applications.
 Your motivation will help us make a selection.